Richard Widmark: Political views

-Despite having spent a substantial part of his career appearing in gun-toting roles such as cowboys, police officers, gangsters and soldiers, Widmark disliked firearms and was involved in several gun-control initiatives.
+Despite having spent a substantial part of his career appearing in gun-toting roles such as cowboys, police officers, gangsters and soldiers, Widmark personally disliked firearms and was involved in several gun-control initiatives.
 In 1976, he stated:

 I know I've made kind of a half-assed career out of violence, but I abhor violence.
 I am an ardent supporter of gun control.
 It seems incredible to me that the United States is the only civilized nation that does not put some effective control on guns.